awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/warm-pool-instance-lifecycle.md

-# Using lifecycle hooks with a warm pool<a name="warm-pool-instance-lifecycle"></a>
+# Use lifecycle hooks with a warm pool<a name="warm-pool-instance-lifecycle"></a>

 Instances in a warm pool maintain their own independent lifecycle to help you create the appropriate custom action for each transition\.
 This lifecycle is designed to help you to invoke actions in a target service \(for example, a Lambda function\) while an instance is still initializing and before it is put in service\.

 **Note**
 The API operations that you use to add and manage lifecycle hooks and complete lifecycle actions are not changed\.
 Only the instance lifecycle is changed\.

-For more information about adding a lifecycle hook, see [Adding lifecycle hooks](adding-lifecycle-hooks.md)\.
-For more information about completing a lifecycle action, see [Completing a lifecycle action](completing-lifecycle-hooks.md)\.
+For more information about adding a lifecycle hook, see [Add lifecycle hooks](adding-lifecycle-hooks.md)\.
+For more information about completing a lifecycle action, see [Complete a lifecycle action](completing-lifecycle-hooks.md)\.

 For instances entering the warm pool, you might need a lifecycle hook for one of the following reasons:
 + You want to launch EC2 instances from an AMI that takes a long time to finish initializing\.